Career Exploration and Development

 What are my responsibilities before/during/after the micro-internship?

-CED-sponsored Winter Term interns will be required to complete an e-Portfolio designed to enhance and integrate their experience.
+CED-sponsored Winter Term interns will be required to complete an e-Portfolio designed to enhance and integrate their experience, as well as a short internship evaluation and submitting a photo of themselves "on the job" at the internship.

 Can a faculty member sponsor me for a Winter Term micro-internship I found through Career Exploration and Development?